Want to know the 10 worst foods for prostate health?

 Yes, it’s essential to our health.
 But the problem is that table salt, along with the salt in processed foods, are not the same as the natural salt your body needs.

 Table salt, which is 98% sodium chloride, is damaging.
-Avoid processed foods which are high in sodium and low in potassium.
+Avoid processed foods that are high in sodium and low in potassium.
 This will affect the ratios in your body.

 Instead, avoid foods high in salt and opt for pure, unrefined salt such as Himalayan sea salt (along with a whole, natural food diet).